angelabeesley74/about-me-chat/kb.md

 A key outcome of my time at Waters was how much I unblocked for the wider project.
 I accelerated certification planning, unblocked the software development team by providing clear requirements and architectural boundaries, exposed hidden risks, and delivered high-impact documentation—architecture maps, requirement matrices, cybersecurity guidance, and risk-based frameworks—that became reference materials for the broader organisation.
 What I enjoyed the most was that, unlike aerospace where systems are designed under specific bids, LC/MS IVD systems were built for thousands of customers.
 It was the first time I experienced designing a scalable architecture capable of supporting hundreds of instruments in a single installation.
 That shift—from bespoke to platform—gave me a completely new appreciation for productised systems engineering and was one of the highlights of my time at Waters.

-## Parallel Work for Triumph Group - Control Systems Consultant (2020 – 2023)
+## Consultant in Control Systems- Parallel Work, Triumph Group (2020 – 2023)
 While working full-time at Waters, I continued consulting for Triumph Group to support the completion and verification of the Direct Electronic Module (DEM) used to control the horizontal tail actuator on the Airbus A330.
 My focus was ensuring full traceability to the control system requirements, overseeing the design finalisation, and validating that the system met stringent aerospace certification and performance criteria.
 This work allowed me to maintain continuity with the actuation systems I had previously led, ensuring Triumph successfully delivered a fully compliant, rigorously verified system to Airbus.

 ## THERMOFISHER SCIENTIFIC